 The island of Le Vignole is located about a mile east of mainland Venice, between the islands of Lido and Sant’Erasmo.
 The island, which is divided into two parts by a canal, is best known for its natural beauty and its free roaming peacocks.

 The most striking aspect about the island of Le Vignole is its lush nature.
 It was therefore a vacation spot for the inhabitants of Altino in ancient times, just as it later became for the Venetians.
 Originally it was called “Biniola”.

-In the 7th century a small church was built on the island, of which however only the Sant’Erosia Chapel remains.
+In the 7th century a small church was built on the island, of which however only the Sant’Eurosia Chapel remains.
 It is flanked by a small bell tower.
 The church contains a 17th century “Assumption of the Virgin”.

 There is a large military presence on Le Vignole.
-There is an elongated building, which was used for the production of gunpowder.
-In addition, it is connected by a bridge to the Sant’Andrea Fortress, which was built in the 16th century.
-This was to ensure that the Turks could not invade the Lido harbor mouth.
+There is an elongated building, where gunpowder used to be produced.
+In addition, it is connected by a bridge to the Sant’Andrea Fortress, which was built in the 16th century, by Michele Sanmicheli.
+This was to ensure that the Turks could not invade the Lido harbor.

 The island of Le Vignole is reached by vaporetto line 13.